 The impact of fair trade goes beyond just the financial.
 For weavers and other artists and artisans around the world getting a fair wage might be the difference between continuing traditional techniques and giving them up for a more lucrative career.
 Fair trade helps keep Indoneisan ikat, Mayan backstrap weaving, and Indian block printing alive and well.
 When the younger generation sees they can make a living from weaving, dyeing, etc., it means they’re more likely to learn those skills.
 For those of us who care about not only about these techniques, but also those people who keep them going, this is a huge reason to love fair trade!

 Unfortunately fair trade isn’t the default when it comes to handmade goods—at least not yet.
-While at the Weave a Real Peace conference in Santa Fe this past summer I heard a heartbreaking story.
+While at a Weave a Real Peace conference several years ago I heard a heartbreaking story.
 Due to economic reasons, Mayan women were selling their beautiful, heirloom, handwoven huipils to a retailer for a fraction of a fraction of what these works of art were worth—pennies on the dollar, if you will.
 These beautiful weavings were then torn into pieces and sewn into bags and other items that were advertised as “recycled” and sold at low prices.

 So as this year’s holiday season goes into full swing and you’re looking for the perfect gifts for loved ones, consider seeking out some special fair trade textiles to give away.
-(Or, if you’re like us, to buy for yourself and wear to holiday parties.)
 You’ll not only have a one-of-a-kind gift to give, but you’ll also have the knowledge that your purchase went towards keeping traditional textile techniques alive and well.